 Purchased potting compost, potting soil or vegetable soil often contains peat.
 It is rich in nutrients and ensures loose soil with a high water storage capacity.
 Peat comes from bogs, which have to be drained for decomposition.
 This allows oxygen to reach the carbon compounds stored in the peat soil.
 The result: masses of CO2 are released.
 Normally, peatlands are good CO2 sinks, because the low-oxygen environment in the soil means that plants and the carbon bound in them are stored in the soil.

 Peat extraction produces many climate-damaging greenhouse gases.
-In Germany alone, peat extraction accounts for around 7% of greenhouse gas emissions (bund-niedersachsen.de).
+In Germany alone, peat extraction accounts for around 7 % of greenhouse gas emissions (bund-niedersachsen.de).
 In addition, peat extraction destroys important habitats for adapted, rare animal and plant species.
 If you make your own potting soil, you can decide which components you use!
 You can also control the consistency of your sowing soil and ensure that it does not harbour any dangerous germs by sterilizing it in the oven.

-To make your own potting compost, you essentially need three ingredients: well-ripened compost, garden soil (preferably from your own garden) and sand.
+To make your own potting compost, you essentially need three ingredients: well-ripened Compost, garden soil (preferably from your own garden) and sand.

 The compost component should be well-matured compost, as this is well decomposed.
-The compost should have been matured for 2-3 years at best.
+The compost should have been matured for 2 - 3 years at best.
 As a result, it has a fine crumbly structure and also contains fewer nutrients due to the long maturing process.
 The low nutrient content is important for the young plants, as it encourages the seedlings to develop stronger roots.
 This makes the plants more resilient and better supplied with nutrients later on.
 So your harvest already depends on the potting soil!

 First of all, you should know what type of garden soil you have.
-Use our simple soil test to find out the composition of your garden soil.
-In addition, indicator plants can also give you clues about your garden soil.
+Use our Simple Soil Test to find out the composition of your garden soil.
+In addition, Indicator Plants can also give you clues about your garden soil.
 If it is very heavy (clayey, loamy), it is not so suitable for making sowing soil.
 Clumps can easily form here, as it becomes very hard when it dries, making it difficult for the roots of the small plants to grow.
 Very light, sandy garden soil is also not ideal, as it dries out very quickly.
 A silty, medium-heavy garden soil is therefore best.
 You can collect such great, loose soil from molehills, for example.

-Firstsieve the compost and garden soil to create a fine structure.
+First sieve the compost and garden soil to create a fine structure.
 It is best to sort out coarser components such as plant or root residues and seeds.
 Then mix the garden soil, compost and sand thoroughly to create a homogeneous mass.
 If you like, you can also mix some rock flour or seaweed lime into the potting compost to provide the seedlings with important micronutrients at an early stage.

 To make sure that no germs or pests endanger your young plants, you should also sterilize the mixture.
-To do this, place it in the oven at approx. 120 °C for approx. 45 minutes.
+To do this, place it in the oven at approx. 120 °C/248 °F for approx. 45 minutes.
 You can then use the soil directly for your cultivation.
 Sterilizing the soil will make it very dry.
 Therefore, moisten it carefully and knead it like a dough until the growing medium has the desired consistency.

 Basically, your homemade potting compost can also be used as a substrate for herbs.
 Most herbs, just like young plants, require a nutrient-poor and crumbly soil.
 Mediterranean herbs usually prefer lime-rich, alkaline soil.
 In this case, you should add a handful of magnesium lime to your home-made herb soil.